 Texas State University, San Marcos

-A graduate of the University of California, San Diego, Victoria Bynum is an award-winning author and NEH Fellow who has produced cutting-edge scholarship on gender, race, and class relations in the Civil War Era South for more than thirty years.
+A graduate of the University of California, San Diego, Victoria Bynum is an award-winning author and NEH Fellow who has been a scholar of class, race, and gender relations in the Civil War Era South for more than thirty years.

 The Long Shadow of the Civil War: Southern Dissent and Its Legacies.
 University of North Carolina Press, 2010.